 As a collaborator and maker, I work as a performer and singer, director, playwright/lead artist, production designer, mask & puppet designer, video editor/designer, and lighting technician.
 Since 2010, my work has been seen around New York City at the Bushwick Starr, the Doxsee Theater, Dixon Place, Abrons Arts, JACK, BAX, The Public Theater, Lincoln Center, La Mama Etc., Cathedral St. John the Divine, Bushwick Open Studios, Theater for the New City, 3LD, the Vorhees Theater, galleries, bars, cars, and on the street.
 I am proud to be a Target Margin Theater Associated Artist and a Core Member of Superhero Clubhouse.
 I holds a B.A. in Theatre from Bard College and spends a good deal of time thinking about compost.
 In 2020, I relocated from Brooklyn to Kingston, NY where I am deepening my relationship with land and place by working as a seed farmer with Four Fold Farm and the Hudson Valley Seed Company.

 ORIGINAL WORKS AND COLLABORATIVE PROJECTS

 Some other fun stuff:

-As a lighting technician, Claire has worked with many companies including Prospect Lighting, Steve Brady Lighting Design, IMCD, Strohmeier Lighting, Production Glue, Kelson, and Tinc on fashion shows and events throughout the New York City area.
+As a lighting technician, Clay has worked with many companies including Prospect Lighting, Steve Brady Lighting Design, IMCD, Strohmeier Lighting, Production Glue, Kelson, and Tinc on fashion shows and events throughout the New York City area.
 Claire also has worked with many theaters, museums, and galleries including Lincoln Center, The Public Theater, Second Stage, The Bushwick Starr, Abrons Arts, Bard Summerscape, Columbia’s Miller Theater, American Folk Art Museum, New York Historical Society Museum, Staten Island Museum, and Sotheby’s.